 Returning to basketball following Quarantine life

 I hope that all of us have referred to our previous blog about the quarantine opportunity and have done a little something each day to make the most of our new-found “free” time.
-We discussed the importance of sleep, exercise, and diet on our daily function.
+We discussed the importance of sleep, exercise, and diet in our daily functions.
 These three variables are a foundation that we will expand upon here.

 Sleep